reactorlabs/rir/documentation/benchmarking.md

 Afterwards, you only need to run them.
 Note that if you do not have ReBench installed, you will have to install.
 Our running script does that:

     ./tools/runBenchs.sh

-    or if you do not have rebench
+or if you do not have rebench:

     ./tools/runBenchs.sh --installRebench

 When the runs finished, a file with the results will appear inside the `benchmarks` folder.